Why does the Federal Reserve alter our interest rates?

-ATLANTA — ATLANTA—The Federal Reserves recent decision to lower the interest rate has been met with questions about the Fed’s strategy and its impact on our economy.
+ATLANTA — The Federal Reserves recent decision to lower the interest rate has been met with questions about the Fed’s strategy and its impact on our economy.

 The Fed’s manipulation of the interest rate can influence your spending habits.
 It can determine whether or not you buy a new home.
 It can lead the country out of a recession or help us avoid inflation.